Amazon's Valentine's Day Sale: Save 58% On This Kate Spade Handbag

 In addition to the satchel, you can shop the Kate Spade Scallop 2 Touchscreen Smartwatch still on discount at the Amazon's Valentine's Day sale.
 The official Kate Spade website is also offering deals of their own.

-Valentine's Day is almost here and shoppers can stock up on budget-friendly items from Amazon's Valentine's Day event, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Walmart, Shopbop, Target, Wayfair, Ulta Beauty and other major retailers, before the holidays.
+Valentine's Day has passed and shoppers can stocked up on budget-friendly items from Amazon's Valentine's Day event, Lululemon, Macy's, Sephora, Nordstrom, Etsy, Walmart, Shopbop, Target, Wayfair, Ulta Beauty and other major retailers, before the holiday.

 Additionally, this is a great opportunity to get your hands on major markdowns and fashion deals from loads of brands including, Kate Spade, Rebecca Minkoff, Frye, Vera Bradley, Levi's, Tumi luggage, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Ugg, Lacoste, Vineyard Vines, Vionic, Alo Yoga, Calvin Klein and Tory Burch are among the retailer brand names that are part of the Valentine's Day sale.
 Not only does the sale include the above mentioned brands and Amazon brands, but it also features luxury brand markdowns within Shopbop, which Amazon acquired in 2006.